Weekly outline

 Free courses to help you learn new skills or change jobs.
 Including general skills that apply to all sectors and more specialised skills.

-Take a look an some great courses
+Take a look at some great courses

 Useful links